ansarahmed789/ENSE-374/readme.md

 ## **Lab-3 Summary**

 In this lab we will look at the Bootstrap CSS library, a library made by twitter, which modernizes our pages by extends our custom CSS to provide pre made layout, styles and components.

+## **Lab-4 Summary**

+This lab introduces JavaScript (JS) which is a programming language which runs in the Web Browser.
+In addition to being able to perform typical programming language tasks, like data storage and computation, it can additionally interact with the HTML and CSS on a web page through the Document Object Model (DOM), allowing real time interactions with the page performed on the client side.
+We’ll look at a small subset of the capabilities of JavaScript in this lab.